kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 **Item Prioritization:**
 - Due to the RNG nature of loot and shops in this game, sometimes there are better items you might on your way through the early game.
 You'll want to prioritize it roughly by:

-1. `+`Strength: Strength gives us more damage AND more accuracy, and therefore is much more beneficial to us overall than any other stat.
+1. +Strength: Strength gives us more damage AND more accuracy, and therefore is much more beneficial to us overall than any other stat.
-2. `+`Damage (any type): More damage is great.
-Generally this will be in the form of `+`physical damage (e.g Gamorrean Gloves).
+2. +Damage (any type): More damage is great.
+Generally this will be in the form of +physical damage (e.g Gamorrean Gloves).
-3. `+`Attack: Gives us more chance of hitting, which is crucial early game since our weapons are weaker.
+3. +Attack: Gives us more chance of hitting, which is crucial early game since our weapons are weaker.
-4. `+`Wisdom: Gives us better saving throws for the endgame, where Nihilus, Sion, and Traya have the chance to use force powers against us.
+4. +Wisdom: Gives us better saving throws for the endgame, where Nihilus, Sion, and Traya have the chance to use force powers against us.
-5. `+`Defense: Makes others less likely to hit us.
+5. +Defense: Makes others less likely to hit us.
 A good stat to look out for since we tend to run through areas with large amounts of enemies.

 ## Credit Route

 We perform 8 shopping trips during the run.
 Most 'Buy' amounts are the total amount that you will end with in your inventory, make sure to take note of this.
 The trips are as follows: <br>
 1. **Samhan Dobo**; Telos Station <br>
 	The first shopping trip of the run will start with Samhan.
 Please note that at the end of the Telos Station shopping trip we MUST have at minimum 1525 credits to complete the 'High Stakes' quest.
 In Samhans shop we will sell the following:
-	- 1x Parts (`+`110 credits)
+	- 1x Parts (+55 credits)
-	- 2x Vibroblades (`+`208 credits)
+	- 2x Vibroblades (+208 credits)
-	- Droid Self-Sustaining Unit (`+`3300 credits) <br>
+	- Droid Self-Sustaining Unit (+3300 credits) <br>
 	This will bring our credit total somewhere between 4000 and 4300 credits.
 	*We are allocating 1550 credits for the bare essentials, although we will usually spend a bit less than that here.*
 	Next is to buy some essential items that will get us to Dantooine, credits are scarse with the tightness of this route so only buy what you need.
 We are only buying enough items here to end at the total amount given below: